 Walnuts and black sesame seeds are high in antioxidants and fiber.
 Walnuts also have omega-3 fatty acids and are a good source of protein.
 Black sesame seeds are rich in healthy fats, iron, and magnesium and are a great source of calcium.

-Walnuts slightly bitter, earthy flavor gives depth to the porridge, especially when paired with the sweetness of the pumpkin and honey.
+Walnuts have a slightly bitter, earthy flavor.
+This flavor gives depth to the porridge.
+It is especially notable when paired with the sweetness of the pumpkin and honey.

 Black sesame seeds have a slightly stronger, more intense flavor than regular sesame seeds.
-They offer a rich, nutty taste with a hint of sweetness, which pairs beautifully with the pumpkin and spices in this porridge recipe .
+They offer a rich, nutty taste with a hint of sweetness.
+This taste pairs beautifully with the pumpkin and spices in this porridge recipe.
 The seeds add a mild crunch and contrast the soft and creamy texture of the grains and pumpkin.
 Their deep, dark color adds a beautiful contrast, making the porridge look vibrant.

 Porridge with Spice and Everything Nice

 To round out the warmth in this porridge with pumpkin, I added ginger, cinnamon, and nutmeg.
-Classic warm spices that pair with pumpkin well.
+Classic warm spices that pair well with pumpkin.

 Equipment